Request for customs intervention

 - the applicant is informed of the quantities destroyed (Article 26.7, Regulation (EU) No 608/2013 of 12 June 2013);

-- if they object,
+- if they oppose it,

-In Case of Refusal of Destruction
+In case of refusal of destruction

-If the applicant considers the goods to be an infringing product, but the holder of the goods opposes their destruction (L614-36 CPI, III, Article 23.3, Regulation (EU) No 608/2013 of 12 June 2013), the applicant is notified accordingly.
+If the applicant considers that the goods are counterfeit but the holder of the goods opposes their destruction (L614-36 CPI, III, Article 23.3, Regulation (EU) No 608/2013 of 12 June 2013), the applicant is notified.

-The applicant must then, to avoid the release of the goods within 10 days from the notification of detention (L614-36 CPI, III, Article 23.5, Regulation (EU) No 608/2013 of 12 June 2013):
+The applicant must then, to avoid the release of the goods within 10 days from the date of the detention notification (L614-36 CPI, III, Article 23.5, Regulation (EU) No 608/2013 of 12 June 2013):

 - either initiate legal proceedings: